LowriWilliams/LowriWilliams.github.io/content/awards.md

           icon: walesstem
           organization: Wales Stem Awards
           title: Winner
-          description: TrustAI - winner of the STEM reearch project of the year at the Wales STEM Awards 2025.
+          description: TrustAI - winner of the STEM research project of the year at the Wales STEM Awards 2025.

         - date_end: ''
           date_start: '2025-10-13'